What makes a good montessori lesson?

-Not only is it important to connect to the child’s world, we also need to connect to the child’s prior knowledge.
+Not only is it important to connect to the child’s world, we also need to connect to the child’s prior knowledge and how they learn.
 We need to build upon the learning that the child already knows, as this helps connect the learning within and across subjects.

 In this example lesson plan below I show how as Montessori practioners we can incorporate Funds of knowledge and prior knowledge to make our lessons unique to the individuals we have before us.
 I think this is especially important for the 6-12 year old child who is a social being and wants to know how things in the world affects them and how they fit into the world.

 For a copy of the checkerboard stories referred to in the 'follow up' section click here

 If the lesson has hit the optimum spot in the child’s ZPD we should also expect to see them practising the material.
 I feel that as guides in the 6-12 class especially we need to create a class culture of purposeful work.
 We need to have expectations that make it clear that if there is a lesson the child needs to engage in, there should be some type of follow up work.
 In my classroom I have had times where students have said to me that work is too easy or they would rather look at another piece of equipment and we have found a favourable outcome for all of us.

 If our lesson has been engaging, we should expect that the child is able to explain their learning and shows their cultural norms of being engaged.
 There isn’t a set way that engagement presents itself and this is something we need to be conscious of when working cross culturally.
 For example, in my class I work with Pasifika students some of whom have family cultures where it is not expected they will ask questions and where it is the norm for them to sit passively while information is relayed to them.